Background

 - patients, carers or members of the public.

-Chairs must focus on their main objective, delivering a high-quality guideline, within the resource and time constraints allowed.
-If a guideline developer has yet to establish explicit methods and processes, the chair should apply core principles that are recognised as key to good quality guideline development (such as the AGREE II criteria [Brouwers at al. 2010]).
+Chairs must focus on delivering against NICE’s strategic objective, which is to produce useful and usable guidance for our end users, that is high-quality and up to date.
+If a guideline developer has yet to establish explicit methods and processes, the Chair should apply core principles that are recognised as key to good quality guideline development (such as the AGREE II criteria [Brouwers et al. 2010]).

 We strongly believe that the underlying philosophy of involving patients and the public in guideline development is important.
 It may well support guidance development organisations when convening such groups, and in chairing them in a facilitative and inclusive manner.